Mental Health

 She had a point.

-But here's the thing — all those books told me to meditate, and meditation made me more anxious.
+All those books told me to meditate, and meditation made me more anxious.
 They told me to journal, and journaling turned into spiraling.
 They told me to "sit with the feeling," and sitting with the feeling made me want to crawl out of my skin.

 Then one Tuesday at 2 AM, unable to sleep because my brain decided that was the perfect time to replay every awkward conversation from 2019, I opened a word game on my phone.
 Just to distract myself.
 And something strange happened.

 Within five minutes, the noise stopped.
-Not because I was distracting myself FROM something, but because my brain was fully absorbed IN something.
+Not because I was distracting myself from something, but because my brain was fully absorbed in something.
 The letters needed my attention.
 The timer was ticking.
 There was no room for "what if" or "what did they mean by that" because I was too busy figuring out if QUARTZ could possibly fit in the bottom-left corner.

 That was three years ago.
 I've played almost every day since.
 And I started wondering: is this actually healthy?
 Or am I just swapping one anxiety behavior for another?